 - By requesting to use a Library meeting room, a group acknowledges its willingness to be addressed at some time during its meeting by a Library staff member.

-- Meeting rooms are available during public service hours or through special arrangement and must be vacated 15 minutes before closing.
+- Meeting rooms are available during public service hours from opening until 30 minutes before closing.
 The Library reserves the right to cancel or change any meeting if circumstances at the Library so demand.
 If the Library must close due to emergency situations or inclement weather, all meetings scheduled during the closure will be cancelled.

 - Except as a designation of location, the name and contact information of the Library may not be used in any publicity for a meeting.